-Conservative projections show that over the next 40 years, the Texas pipeline industry will generate cumulative economic impacts (in today's dollars) of around \$1.49 trillion in economic output, \$903 billion in additional gross state product, and contribute \$84 billion in state and local government revenues.
+Conservative projections show that over the next 40 years, the Texas pipeline industry will generate cumulative economic impacts (in today's dollars) of around \$1.86 trillion in economic output, \$1.05 trillion in additional gross state product, and contribute \$110.34 billion in state and local government revenues.
 Additionally, the industry will continue to sustain jobs each and every year in the state of Texas and the employment impacts will grow over time.
-The projected state-wide jobs impact from the operations and construction of pipelines will grow from 238,000 in 2019 to well over 492,000 workers in 40 years.
+The projected state-wide jobs impact from the operations and construction of pipelines will grow by 124% to nearly 525,000 workers in 40 years.